bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 ./setup.sh
 ```

-Notice: If your BitcartCC install has more than one domain (for example, when [one domain mode](../../guides/one-domain-mode.md) is off) you will need to modify your config for each domain name.
-The example above only covers 1 domain name called `bitcartcc.domain.com`.
+Notice: If your Bitcart install has more than one domain (for example, when [one domain mode](../../guides/one-domain-mode.md) is off) you will need to modify your config for each domain name.
+The example above only covers 1 domain name called `bitcart.domain.com`.

-### Can I run BitcartCC on my home computer?
+### Can I run Bitcart on my home computer?

-Similar to the requirements for hosting a website, a web server is required for a BitcartCC instance.
-While it is possible to run BitcartCC locally on your PC, it would have to meet the minimal requirements and also run 24/7 if you don't want interruptions of service.
-You might also not want to expose your home IP address for the activity related to BitcartCC payments.
+Similar to the requirements for hosting a website, a web server is required for a Bitcart instance.
+While it is possible to run Bitcart locally on your PC, it would have to meet the minimal requirements and also run 24/7 if you don't want interruptions of service.
+You might also not want to expose your home IP address for the activity related to Bitcart payments.
 For all these reasons, while local hosting is suitable for testing, it's not a viable solution for production.
 A Virtual Private Server (VPS) is commonly used to address these problems.

 But if you really need to do so, you have two options: